 A little backstory

 You probably know that women and under-represented minorities (URMs) are, well, under-represented in science.
-They are especially under-represented in computer science.
+They are especially under-represented in computer science.8I won’t be going into the “why this is bad” part of the discussion; perhaps some other time.

 Where other STEM fields have seen a lot of success in gender equity, computer science has seen a DECREASE.
 Source: NPR.org